3DGenomes/TADbit/doc/source/tutorial_boundary_alignment.rst

 For randomization two methodologies are available, "shuffle" or "interpolate" (the default).
 The first one, is based on shuffling the observed TADs while the former one draws the distribution of TAD lengths and generates random set of TADs according to this distribution (see:* :func:`pytadbit.alignment.randomization_test` *for more details).*

-In the case of our example, the score of the alignment is 0.27 and the might be p-value < 0.001.
+In the case of our example, the score of the alignment is 0.27 and its p-value < 0.001.

 Alignment objects